Ultimate Guide to Organizing, Packing, and Moving Your Kitchen

 The Timeline: When to Start Packing

 Time is of the essence, particularly when managing a complex move like this one.
 The countdown begins as soon as you decide to change your address.
 Start by packing delicate valuables such as your china three weeks ahead, secured with bubble wrap and labeled clearly.
 Meanwhile, day-to-day necessities like your coffee maker should be among the last items to go into boxes.
 Research from the National Association of Realtors indicates that establishing your kitchen first in your new residence can markedly reduce the stress of moving.
 So, when is the best time to begin packing?
-The answer is immediately, but always with a focus on what's most important.
+The answer is immediate, but always with a focus on what's most important.

 The Budget: Estimating Costs and Where to Save